Chart Color Schemes

 Adamstown - Kotara has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 16 such projects that are expected to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 16 projects likely influencing the area.
 Notable projects include The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and Woolworths Broadmeadow - Stage 1 Demolition.
-The following list details those projects likely to be most relevant.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.